KenSciResearch/fairMLHealth/docs/development/PULL_REQUEST_TEMPLATE.md

 ## How was this update tested?
-Please describe the tests used to validate this update.
-Include clear instructions for reproducibility, and include relevant configuration details for your test environment
+[Please describe the tests used to validate this update.
+Include clear instructions for reproducibility, and include relevant configuration details for your test environment.]